aunefyren/poenskelisten/README.md

 <br>

 ## The End - Does it work? 🪛
 Well, this is in early development and making it user-friendly and worth hosting is hard and takes time.
-It is certainly functional, but it isn't neccasserly what you need or want.
-Feel free to add feedback or feature requests in the from of GitHub Issues.
+It is certainly functional, but it isn't necessarily what you need or want.
+Feel free to add feedback or feature requests in the form of GitHub Issues.